Benno-Wu/SimplifiedFetch/README.md

 other methods: Object and Array will be auto wrapped by JSON.stringfy()

+- #### methodInName
+get method from apis' name or APIConfig's key, you can use something like [this](https://github.com/Benno-Wu/SimplifiedFetch/blob/alpha/test/browser/beforeV0.10.test.js#L6)

+this only works in the BaseConfig when you init or create, and will be replaced by your explicit method value in APIConfig or dynamicConfig.

 - ## more
 __read [docs](https://benno-wu.github.io/SimplifiedFetch/) or create an issue or a discussion.__